Bitcorn-labs/sneed_evm/README.md

 This project includes:

 1. **hub_client_canister**
-   - Calls an existing Bridge canister via `hub.did` to move ICRC tokens from the IC to base/bnb/sui chain.
+   - Calls an existing Bridge canister via `hub.did` to move ICRC tokens from the IC to base.

 2. **wallet_canister**
    - Owns an EVM address (via the IC’s ECDSA).